Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques

-\citet{dasgupta2008hierarchical} use an unsupervised clustering approach to avoid introducing bias into their data partitioning.
+\citet*{dasgupta2008hierarchical} use an unsupervised clustering approach to avoid introducing bias into their data partitioning.
 However, using some acquired data to guide the partitioning can drastically improve the uniformity of the partitions.
 Our approach is therefore to design a scheme that can use supervised splitting to partition the data but takes actions to remove the bias induced by such splitting.
 Supervised splitting allows the algorithm to adapt to information it obtains during labeling, leading to higher quality label inferences and data efficiency.

-To the best of our knowledge, \algo is the first work that partitions data guided by a supervised model.
-Using supervision is ideal for settings in which clustering does not partition the data well by label.
-One extreme example of this scenario is when data is uniformly distributed throughout most dimensions of the feature space, in which case even the best clustering methods will fail.
-Data is often collected with many measurements irrelevent to the target concept.
+\algo is the first approach that partitions data guided by a supervised model.
+Using supervision is ideal for settings in which clustering does not accurately partition the data by label.
+One extreme example of this scenario is when data are uniformly distributed throughout most dimensions of the feature space, in which case even the best clustering methods will fail.
+Data are often collected with many measurements irrelevent to the target concept.
 Approaches that interactively learn the structure of data can be restricted by the clustering scheme used.
 Our approach breaks this restriction by partitioning data with supervised models that can find relevant partitionings.